 Senior Farmers Market Nutrition Program (SFMNP).

 This USDA program serves seniors 60 years of age and over.
 Seniors must meet income requirements - 185% of federal poverty level (2017) $1,860 for one person or $2,504 for a couple.
 Currently, about 2,400 people are being served.
 Clients receive coupons to purchase fresh fruits and vegetables that are grown in Montana.
 Applications become available in mid-May or early June of each year and can only be redeemed at the participating summer farmers’ markets.

-There are currently 10 markets that are participating in the program: Bozeman, Helena, Hamilton, Havre, Darby, Stevensville, Polson, Livingston, Manhattan, Miles City, and Missoula.
+There are currently 10 markets that are participating in the program: Bozeman, Helena, Hamilton, Butte, Darby, Stevensville, Polson/Ronan, Livingston, Manhattan, Miles City, and Missoula.
 Billings has a bulk distribution program operated through the Billings Food Bank.
 Local coalitions, which include senior centers, County Councils, Area Agencies on Aging, food banks and market masters, operate the programs in the participating areas.
 Seniors interested in applying for the SFMNP program coupons are encouraged to contact the Local Agencies in their area.
 SFMNP Local Agencies

 Farmers interested in accepting senior coupons during the Farmers’ Markets in the participating areas are required to take part in a brief training.
 For more information on this program and Farmer training, contact Jackie Stoeckel at the State Office on Aging at 1-800-332-2272 during normal business hours.